Affan-devs/portfolio/README.md

-#for live
-the-portfolio-lovat-eight.vercel.app

 # Portfolio Project

 Welcome to my portfolio project!
 This project showcases my work and skills in web development.

-Below is a list of libraries and technologies used in this project.
+## Live Preview

+You can view the live version of the portfolio [here](https://the-portfolio-lovat-eight.vercel.app).

 ## Libraries and Technologies Used